Joe-Basford/Density-Forecasting/README.md

-# RAE
+# Density Forecasting with a Neural Network

-For final year dissertation
+This repo is for my final year undergraduate dissertation in economics at the University of Warwick.